-- 19.01 No employee shall, for disciplinary reasons, receive a written reprimand or a written warning, be suspended, demoted or dismissed, except for just cause. - 19.02 A Union representative shall be invited by a manager to be present at any meeting called for the explicit purpose of announcing to an employee any measure referred to in section 19.01.
+- 22.01 No employee shall, for disciplinary reasons, receive a written reprimand or a written warning, be suspended, demoted or dismissed, except for just cause. - 22.02 A Union representative shall be invited by a manager to be present at any meeting called for the explicit purpose of announcing to an employee any measure referred to in section 22.01.
 A manager will make reasonable attempts to secure a Union representative in advance of the meeting.
-In the event a Union representative is not available in a reasonable time frame, the disciplinary meeting shall proceed and a Union representative shall be notified in a reasonable time frame thereafter. - 19.03 Where circumstances, in the discretion of a manager, require the spontaneous imposition of discipline, the Company undertakes to advise a Union representative as soon after as possible. - 19.04 All measures referred to in section 19.01 shall form and become part of the disciplinary record of that employee.
+In the event a Union representative is not available in a reasonable time frame, the disciplinary meeting shall proceed and a Union representative shall be notified in a reasonable time frame thereafter. - 22.03 Where circumstances, in the discretion of a manager, require the spontaneous imposition of discipline, the Company undertakes to advise a Union representative as soon after as possible. - 22.04 All measures referred to in section 22.01 shall form and become part of the disciplinary record of that employee.
 When a measure of discipline has been in an employee's file for two (2) years, the Union may request a meeting with the appropriate manager to discuss the possible removal of the disciplinary record.
-Management will duly consider any such request and will decide, in its sole discretion, whether or not to remove the record of discipline. - 19.05 A Union representative shall be invited by a manager to be present at any meeting with an employee where the purpose of the meeting is to conduct an interview related to contemplated discipline involving matters related to possible theft and/or fraud.
-A manager may determine, in their sole discretion, to invite a Union representative to an interview in any other matter which may lead to the imposition of discipline.

-19.06 In all cases pertaining to interviews described in this section, a Union representative will attend the interview as an observer only, and in no way interfere and/or interrupt in any part of the interview.
+Management will duly consider any such request and will decide, in its sole discretion, whether or not to remove the record of discipline. - 22.05 A Union representative shall be invited by a manager to be present at any meeting with an employee where the purpose of the meeting is to conduct an interview related to contemplated discipline involving matters related to possible theft and/or fraud.
+A manager may determine, in their sole discretion, to invite a Union representative to an interview in any other matter which may lead to the imposition of discipline. - 22.06 In all cases pertaining to interviews described in this section, a Union representative will attend the interview as an observer only, and in no way interfere and/or interrupt in any part of the interview.

-Article 20 UNION NOTIFICATION
+ARTICLE 23 UNION NOTIFICATION

-- 20.01 The Company agrees to advise the Local President, or designate, when an employee is hired, retired on pension, permanently transferred, reclassified to either part-time or full-time, or promoted to a management position.
+- 23.01 The Company agrees to advise the Local President, or designate, when an employee is hired, retired on pension, permanently transferred, reclassified to either part-time or full-time, or promoted to a management position.
+The Company shall provide the employee's first and last name, full-time or part-time status, and for temporary employees the expected, or approximate, length of employment.
 When an employee is permanently transferred, Union notification will include employee location and occupation.
-The Company further agrees to advise the Local President, or designate, of an employee's death, resignation or leave of absence for a period exceeding 30 days. - 20.02 The Company agrees to advise the Local President, or designate, of any job postings that pertain to occupations covered by this Agreement at the time of the posting or immediately thereafter.
+The Company further agrees to advise the Local President, or designate, of an employee's death, resignation or leave of absence for a period exceeding 30 days. - 23.02 The Company agrees to advise the Local President, or designate, of any job postings that pertain to occupations covered by this Agreement at the time of the posting or immediately thereafter.